tlewandowski18/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+'.forEach' goes through each item in the list and does whatever the callback function requires to each item.   '.map' returns a new list comprised of the same number of items as the list it's called on.

 2. What is the difference between a function and a method?
+Methods are in objects

 3. What is closure?

+A closure is a nested function that has access to the outside variables created by its parent function

 4. Describe the four rules of the 'this' keyword.

+a.
+Global Binding - when this is used in the global scope it refers to the window or console Object.
+b.
+Implicit Binding - when a method is called on an object, the object that the method is called on is "this" for purposes of the method.
+c.
+New Binding - when we use a constructor and "new" to create a new object, 'this' refers to the new object that is created.
+d.
+Explicit Binding - when we use bind, call or apply methods, we explicitly define "this" when calling the method

 5. Why do we need super() in an extended class?

+super() is used to pull the attributes that are created using the Parent constructor.
+The subclass or extended class will have the same properties as those created with the parent constructor

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: